reproducible-reporting/stepup-core/docs/getting_started/first_step.md

   Try it anyway, just to see what happens.
   The terminal output shows the commands that would normally be sent to the StepUp director process when `plan.py` is executed by `stepup`.
-  You should get the following screen output:
+  You should get the following screen output.

     ```
     {% include 'getting_started/first_step/stdout3.txt' | indent(width=4) %}